 Step 2: Put Up A Ledger Board (Recommended, Not Required)

 A ledger board can make it easier to hang a cabinet level.
-Basically, it is just a board that the cabinet sits on to hold the weight while you level and attach it to the wall.
-Screw the board into marked studs and is leveled for the cabinet to sit on.
+Basically, it is just a board that the cabinet sits on while you level and attach it to the wall.
+Screw the board into marked studs and level for the cabinet to sit on.

 The benefit of a ledger board is that you have something to support the weight of the cabinet and is level.
 If hanging cabinets by yourself (which I don’t recommend), or if the weight is a lot to handle, a ledger board is essential.